yohan-pg/stylegan2-ada-pytorch/EXPERIMENTS.md

 =) Bring back PPL -> It seems to work, but will need to review that it performs well
     *) Fix problem with the gradient -> It's their custom op.
 They train WITHOUT fusion, and then add the `conv2d_gradfix.no_weight_gradients()` flag when measuring the PPL?
 I'm so confused.
     -) PPL is making everything slow?
-    -) The levels are not similar, because we are averaging -) Train with it
+    -) The levels are not similar, because we are averaging.
+    -) Train with it.
     -) It slows us down, from 17s/kimg to 21s/kimg.
 What gives?
     -) Double check that the math being done makes sense.
 Are the values comparable to the old?